bay1877/NBA_ESPN_PlayByPlay_Announcer/README.md

 Also note the current quarter of the game.

 With the link and the current quarter, run the script with the below.
+Make sure to source the venv before running the script, and deactivate it when you are finished.
 ```
+source venv/bin/activate
+...
 python run.py <espn play by play url> <quarter #>
+...
+deactivate
 ```

 <!-- ROADMAP -->